 Google Chrome supports hundreds of plug-ins, and is the natural choice if you’re already invested in the Google ecosystem through its web apps or an Android smartphone.
 If you’ve been using Chrome on your old PC, all your bookmarks, cached logins, extensions and browser history will be synced automatically when you log in.

-It’s incredibly convenient if you don’t mind the search giant having so much control over your online life.
+It’s incredibly convenient, and a great browser for your new PC if you don’t mind the search giant having so much control over your online life.

 Download here: Google Chrome